PierreSenellart/provsql/doc/TODO/case-studies.md

   a `GROUP BY outcome` query with a custom semimodule that aggregates per-finding grades into a per-outcome grade.

-### CS3: Île-de-France Public Transit
+### CS3: Île-de-France Public Transit — DONE (LATERAL)

-- `LATERAL`: for each route, find the next reachable stop with a `LATERAL (SELECT ...
-LIMIT 1)`.
-Reads naturally as "what comes after Bagneux on this line".
-- Window functions: `ROW_NUMBER() OVER (PARTITION BY trip_id ORDER BY stop_sequence)` to enumerate Bagneux's position along each trip.
+- `LATERAL`: added Step 6 "The Next Stop on Each Line" -- a `LATERAL (SELECT ...
+ORDER BY stop_sequence LIMIT 1)` giving the next stop after Bagneux per line, with `sr_boolean` accessibility of the hop.
+  Provenance flows through the lateral even though `stop_times` / `routes` are untracked (they contribute certain provenance, as in any join).
+  Tested in `test/sql/casestudy3.sql` (DestA accessible, DestB not).
+- Window functions (`ROW_NUMBER`): **skipped**.
+Window functions are opaque to provenance (they warn-and-degrade: "window functions are not supported; provenance is tracked per input row only"), so this would document a limitation rather than a working feature.

 ### CS4: Government Ministers